alxshelepenok/lumen/content/posts/a-guide-to-ens-domains-ipfs-ethereum-name-service.md

 And, above all, ENS resides in the Ethereum ecosystem, which is not a minor perk!
 Rather than being an alternate blockchain/network, it exists in an ecosystem in which it can easily interact with most of the decentralized use cases it pairs up well with: Dapps, Defi, NFTs, DAOs, wallets, etc.

+Not only that, but it can integrate all of those use cases under a single address!
+With DNS,  your domain, identity, payments, and bank are all separate things.
+ENS can unite it all in a single address that becomes not only your site, but identity, and bank.
+After all, not only it can carry an IPFS hash, but ETH, or BTC addresses and more things at once.

 ## How to Buy ENS Domains and Register Them

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/I want one ENS.jpg)